SamuelSJames/ciscoios_ini_config_guide/README.md

-# Cisco IOS Switch Initial Configuration Guide
+# CiscoIOS Switch Initial Config Guide

 This guide covers the initial configuration steps for a single Cisco IOS switch.
 Follow the steps below to set up your switch with essential network functionality, security, and management features.